 Most fractures heal quickly but occasionally go to non-union.
 This only needs treatment if it is symptomatic.

-These fractures must also be differentiated from fractures at the base of the shaft.
-These are usually stress fractures and are commonly called Jones fractures though they can occur as a result of direct trauma.
-These are important as there is a significant incidence of non-union and so they are normally treated in plaster and should be referred for orthopaedic follow-up.
+These fractures must also be differentiated from those that occur at the base of the shaft of the 5th MT, commonly referred to as Jones fractures (Fig 3).
+Though they can occur as a result of trauma, Jones fractures are usually stress fractures.
+Due to significant incidence of non-union, they are normally managed in plaster and should be referred for orthopaedic follow up.

-Fractures of the shaft of the metatarsal are treated symptomatically
+Other fractures of the shaft of the MT (Fig 4) are treated symptomatically.

 Fractures of other metatarsals